FoundPose: Unseen Object Pose Estimation with Foundation Features: Experiments

-\myparagraph{Template retrieval.} Next, on rows 8--9 in Tab.~\ref{tab:ablations}, we evaluate the proposed bag-of-words template retrieval approach against an alternative based on matching the\;\texttt{cls}\;token from DINOv2.
-In this alternative, we use the\;\texttt{cls}\;token from layer 18 of DINOv2 ViT-L as the template \& crop descriptor, and retrieve templates whose descriptors have the highest cosine similarity with the descriptor of the query image crop.
-A similar approach is used in ZS6D~\cite{Ausserlechner2023ZS6DZ6} for initial viewpoint estimation and in CNOS\;\cite{nguyen2023cnos} for object identification.
-Compared to the bag-of-words descriptor constructed from patch descriptors, we observed that the\;\texttt{cls}\;token is less robust to occlusions and contains a limited information about the object pose (as also shown in Fig.~5 in~\cite{nguyen2023cnos}).
-To avoid influence of the background on the\;\texttt{cls}\;token, we additionally evaluate a variant where pixels outside the object mask are made black, as in~\cite{Ausserlechner2023ZS6DZ6,nguyen2023cnos}.
-As shown on rows 8 vs 9 in Tab.~\ref{tab:ablations}, this modification improves the performance of the\;\texttt{cls}-based approach, but is still far from the performance of our bag-of-words approach (row 1).
+\myparagraph{Template retrieval.} Next, on rows 8--9 in Tab.~\ref{tab:ablations}, we evaluate the proposed bag-of-words template retrieval approach against an alternative based on matching the\;\texttt{cls}\;token from DINOv2, which is used in CNOS~\cite{nguyen2023cnos} for object identification.
+In this alternative, we use the\;\texttt{cls}\;token from layer 18 of DINOv2 ViT-L as the template and crop descriptor and retrieve templates whose descriptors have the highest cosine similarity with the crop descriptor.
+Compared to the bag-of-words descriptor constructed from patch descriptors, we observed that the\;\texttt{cls}\;token is less robust to occlusions and contains limited information about the object pose (as also shown in Fig.~5 of~\cite{nguyen2023cnos}).
+To avoid the influence of the background on the\;\texttt{cls}\;token, we additionally evaluate a variant where pixels outside the object mask are made black, as in~\cite{Ausserlechner2023ZS6DZ6,nguyen2023cnos}.
+As shown on rows 8 vs. 9 in Tab.~\ref{tab:ablations}, this modification improves the performance of the\;\texttt{cls}-based approach but is still far from the performance of our bag-of-words approach (row 1).
 When tried with the\;\texttt{cls}\;token from layer 23, the alternative retrieval approach achieved even lower accuracy.

 We further analyze the quality of templates retrieved by the bag-of-words approach by evaluating the object pose associated with the top retrieved template.
-The pose from the template is adjusted such as the 2D bounding circle of the object is aligned with the 2D bounding circle of the object segmentation mask in the query image.
-This approach is surprisingly effective, reaching accuracy close to the coarse poses from MegaPose while being 15 times faster (row 10 in Tab.~\ref{tab:ablations} vs row 3 in Tab.~\ref{tab:main_results}).
+The pose from the template is adjusted such that the 2D bounding circle of the object is aligned with the 2D bounding circle of the object segmentation mask in the query image.
+This approach is surprisingly effective, reaching accuracy close to the coarse poses from MegaPose while being 15 times faster (row 10 in Tab.~\ref{tab:ablations} vs row 4 in Tab.~\ref{tab:main_results}).

+Another possible retrieval approach is to directly match patches of each query-template pair, and calculate the pair similarity from the matching quality, \eg, as done by Goodwin \etal \cite{goodwin2022}.
+This approach needs a kNN search for each pair and is noticeably less efficient than our approach (0.64s vs 0.0008s per query; measured with\;\texttt{faiss}\cite{johnson2019billion}).